Democratic Candidates Are Releasing Tax Returns, Answering Big Questions For Voters

 The self-avowed democratic socialist's reaction to his newfound wealth was rather ... capitalistic.

-"I wrote a best-selling book," he told The New York Times.
-"If you write a best-selling book, you can be a millionaire, too."
+"I wrote a bestselling book," he told The New York Times.
+"If you write a bestselling book, you can be a millionaire, too."

-Sanders' earnings were a nearly five-fold increase from 2014, when he and his wife Jane made just under $206,000 combined, according to tax returns Sanders released during the 2016 presidential campaign.
+Sanders' earnings were a nearly fivefold increase from 2014, when he and his wife, Jane, made just under $206,000 combined, according to tax returns Sanders released during the 2016 presidential campaign.

 Politics